JvanKatwijk/qt-dab/README.md

 Just as an experiment, a widget was added that shows the development of the SNR over time.
-The main purpose of the widget is to look at the performance of different antennas.
+The main purpose of the widget is to look at the performance of antennas.

 Computation of the SNR is done with every second DAB frame.
-As is known, a DAB frame starts with a null period of app 2600 samples, followed by 76 blocks (each about 2500 samples) with data.
-SNR is computed as the ratio between the amplitudes in the data blocks and the amplitudes in the numm period.
+As is known, a sampled DAB frame starts with a null period of app 2600 samples, followed by 76 blocks (each about 2500 samples) with data.
+SNR is computed as the ratio between the amplitudes in the data blocks and the amplitudes of the samples in the null period.

-Since for every second DAB frame, such a computation is performed, about 5 computations per second are performed and shown.
+For every second DAB frame, such a computation is performed, so, about 5 computations per second are performed and shown.
 To be precise: each minute there are 312 computations.
 The default value for the X-axis of the display in the widget is therefore 312.